yumarg/V8-Practice/README.md

 To run an example, `cd` to the appropriate folder and enter `./runmain`.

 ## Notes
 The version of V8 used for these examples is 4.8.
+The V8 binary files used for these examples are generating from building V8 on a Linux 64-bit machine.
+These examples have not been tested on other operating systems.